Want to run your own web series?

 Ask A Healer Creativity Articles

+Are you an actor waiting for a great role?
 Why not create it yourself?
 That's right, create and promote your own show, build your audience, invite other performers to contribute.
 It's your show so you can build it exactly how you wish!

 by N J Howell